 The module also covers designing questionnaires, psychometric issues such as reliability and validity, using interviews and focus groups, and use if the internet and an introduction to online research methods.

-Organisational Development and Change
+Organisational Change and Development

 This module provides an introduction to various approaches to understanding organisations and the environments in which they operate.
 Areas covered include:

-- Perspectives on organisational development and change
+- Methods and models of organisational development and change

 Qualitative Research Methods